Robin Monotti Graziadei: Tbilisi Business Center

-The design has received government's approval.
-However, as of April 2013, the construction schedule was not determined.

 Personal life

 Monotti is married to Vera Filatova.
 They live in London with their son and daughter.
-He is the grandson of lawyer Ercole Graziadei and great-grandson of Antonio Graziadei, one of the founding members of the Italian Communist Party.
+He is the grandson of international lawyer Ercole Graziadei the first President of the Council of Bars and Law Societies of Europe and great-grandson of political economist and Marxist economic theory critic Professor Antonio Graziadei, one of the founding members of the Italian Communist Party.

+By 2021 Monotti had become known for COVID sceptical views, publicising musician Eric Clapton's anti vaccination opinions.